cryptpad/documentation/dev_guide/client/inner.rst

 This module also uses data coming from the "inner" level, and in particular from the current collaborative document (when applicable).
 It can thus provide 3 types of content to any "inner" module requesting it:

 -  the collaborative document "metadata" that are stored in the document itself
   -  the title and name of the application

-  -  the user list with public data of editors (name, avatar, profile, public keys, mailbox, etc.).
+  -  the user list with public data of editors (name, avatar, profile, public keys, mailbox, etc.)
 -  the "private" data coming from the outside levels
   -  the "unsafe" origin used in "outer" and the name of the application
   -  the type of hash for collaborative documents: edition or read-only, presentation mode, embed mode, etc.
   -  data about the document itself
 -  the "user" data that represents the current user

 UI modules
 ----------